-The Annuitant is the individual whose life determines the amount and duration of income payments (other than under Income Plans with guaranteed payments for specified periods).
+The Annuitant is the individual whose life determines the amount and duration of income payments (other than under Income Plans with guaranteed payments for a specified period).
 The Contract requires that there be an Annuitant at all times during the Accumulation Phase and on the Payout Start Date.
 The Annuitant must be a living person.

 You initially designate an Annuitant in your application.
 You (or the youngest Contract Owner if there is more than one) will be the Annuitant unless a different person is named.
-You may not change the Annuitant.
-You may designate a joint Annuitant, who is a second person on whose life income payments depend.
-If the Annuitant dies prior to the Payout Start Date, the new Annuitant will be the youngest Contract Owner if living, otherwise the youngest Beneficiary.
+If the Contract Owner is a living person, you may change the Annuitant at any time prior to the Payout Start Date in a form satisfactory to us.